psychemedia/storytelling-notes/_macpherson_to_do.md

 This end I never did project,
 To hang upon a tree.

-To hang upon a tree, a tree !
+To hang upon a tree, a tree!

-That cursed unhappy death !
+That cursed unhappy death!
 Like to a wolf, to worried be,

 And choaked in the breath.